 A good PTSD treatment center knows the most common triggers of PTSD.
 Its goal is to teach people about these triggers so that they can avoid them.
 Because of that, they can prevent a PTSD relapse.

-The key to learning all of the triggers is to look for signs of panic attacks.
+The key to learning all the triggers is looking for signs of panic attacks.
 Once these triggers set off PTSD episodes, people typically experience panic.
-Over time, they link these attacks to certain triggers.
+Over time, they link these attacks to specific triggers.

-At Santé Center, we provide addiction and detox recovery services.
+At Santé Center for Healing, we provide addiction and detox recovery services.
 Using our dual diagnosis program, we help people address the root cause of addiction.
 Our programs include treatment to overcome PTSD triggers.
 Beyond dual diagnosis treatment, we offer programs such as:

 - Residential treatment